-The spread of COVID-19, which has caused a broad impact globally, may materially affect us economically.
+The spread of COVID-19, which continues to cause a broad impact globally, may materially affect us economically.
 While the long-term economic impact of the pandemic is difficult to assess or predict, it has already significantly disrupted global financial markets, reducing our ability to access capital, which could in the future negatively affect our liquidity.